-Unlike my last (and first) book review, this one will be more blog-like.
-Recently I’ve been interested in rereading some of my books from grad school, especially the ones I didn’t give full attention.
+I’ve been interested in rereading some of my books from grad school, especially the ones I didn’t give full attention to the first go around.
 This book is a perfect fit because I’m currently in a career transition and have accepted a part-time position at a historic house museum built in the location and period the book analyzes!
 I’m a giant nerd, I know.
-I felt personally connected to this book this go around.
-I’ve been living in the Baton Rouge community for a longer time, and it feels more like home.
+I felt personally connected to this book this go around as I’ve been a part of the Baton Rouge community for longer, and it feels more like home.
 The book is essential about transitions and how people respond to change.
 I can very much relate right now.

 McMichael argues that as long as Spain handed out land, Anglo-Americans and French residents lived within the boundaries of Spanish law until the ease of acquiring land became restrictive enough to cause a few dissenters to spark a “revolution”.
 So basically, as long as things were working out for people financially, they didn’t care much about who owned the territory.
 McMichael presents a glimpse of and puts into perspective a community at the edge of “the social and cultural emergence of an American region within the context of Latin American, African, Caribbean, European, and American social, cultural, and political imperatives” (5).

 This book is packed with so much information it’s hard to summarize.
-It has provided me with a clearer understanding of this period in Baton Rouge history and has equipped me with a fresh perspective to start my new career adventure!
+It has provided me with a clearer understanding of this period in Baton Rouge history and has equipped me with a fresh perspective to start my new position.